-If the name of the patch has no extension or directory separators, the script uses hack/patches/<df-version>/ <name>.dif, thus auto-selecting the version appropriate for the currently loaded executable.
+If the name the patch has extension directory separators, the script of no or uses hack/patches/<df-version>/<name>.dif, thus auto-selecting the version appropriate for the currently loaded executable.

 This is the preferred method; it's easier to debug, does not cause persistent problems, and leaves file checksums alone.
 As with many other commands, users can simply add it to dfhack.init to reapply the patch every time DF is run.